 We think clad stainless steel makes the best all-around sauce pan.
-It's durable, it can take high heat, and it's fairly east to clean and maintain.
+It's durable, it can take high heat, and it's fairly easy to clean and maintain.

 Not all clad stainless is made equally, though.
 You need to buy the right brand in order to get the right performance.
 Some of the less expensive brands are too thin-walled to provide good heating performance.
-For a clad stainless sauce pan to be good, it has to have a heavy bottom--and preferably clad sides as well, though that isn't absolutely necessary--that distributes heat evenly.
+For a clad stainless sauce pan to heat well, it has to have a heavy bottom that distributes heat evenly.

 We prefer full cladding to disc cladding as it helps distribute heat throughout.
 But a disc-clad sauce pan can be fine too, especially if you're using it primarily for liquids (think: boiling pasta).

 Because we think it outclasses all other sauce pan options, all of our recommendations are clad stainless.
-However, we give examples of other sauce pans so you can take a look at them, too.
+But here are some examples of other sauce pans so you can take a look at them, too.

 You don't want that in your cookware.

 There's also some sketchy evidence that aluminum is related to Alzheimer's, but this has not been proven.